 I was first introduced to this delicious pie by my mother-in-law, but it wasn’t until I started seeing rhubarb in the grocery stores…and eventually started growing it myself…that I went searching for the perfect recipe.
-A check-in with my mother in law revealed an easy solution: Betty Crocker.
+A check-in with my mother in law revealed an easy solution: the Betty Crocker strawberry rhubarb pie recipe.
 I pulled out our 1950 copy of the Betty Crocker cookbook and there it was: rhubarb pie and every combination of rhubarb pie.
 What I discovered was that no special preparations were needed.
 Making strawberry-rhubarb pie was almost identical to any other fruit pie – chop the fruit, mix in sugar and flour, pop in a crust!
 I have adapted the recipe and added cornstarch to ensure a good set.

 If you’ve never cooked with rhubarb stalks before, this is a nice summary about the plant and its uses.